The 15 Habits of Incredibly Happy People

 I was happy to find this study that showcased how showing gratitude for someone (or even for what you have) boosted happiness by a noticeable level.
 The researchers say 25%, but again, we’re debating minutiae, the important thing is that it worked.

 Another study found that writing thank-you notes (or just a nice letter) was an effective method of increasing happiness and life satisfaction.
 There are a lot of fringe benefits to this as well—people rarely get handwritten notes much anymore, so they stand out over a “thnx” via text.

 Handwritten letters are also a great way to start the process of reciprocity.
 Though you should be sending them out of sincere appreciation for someone, remember that true networking (not the slimy business card kind) is about helping and letting people know that they matter to you.

-10.)
-Observe the Happiness of Others
+10. Observe Happiness in Others

 This one was really interesting.

 Most of us like to think we are unique snowflakes, but sometimes things are popular for a reason.
 In fact, research suggests that the best way to predict how much we will enjoy an experience is to see how much someone else enjoyed it.

 In one study, researchers found that women were able to reduce the inaccuracy of predicting how much fun they’d have on a speed date by reading a rating left by a previous women.
 In other words, learning about someone else’s experience is a far better way for us to internally evaluate if we will enjoy it as well.